malaknasser812/Real_Time_Vital_sign_Monitoring/README.md

 - Generate reports containing statistical measures for analyzed signals.
 - Link viewers for synchronized playback and analysis.
 - Take snapshots of your signal views for documentation or sharing.
-- Speed up and down
+- Speed up and down the signals as desired.
 ## Installation
 1. Clone the repository
 ```sh